Early Years Practitioner - Level 2 Apprenticeship (WBL)

 • DBS (Disclosure & Barring Service) Check

 You must be prepared to comply with the vetting procedures for those working with vulnerable adults, children and young people as required by current legislation (ie undertake an Enhanced Disclosure & Barring Service check).
-A charge of £48* for processing DBS applications will be made; this fee is included in the course fees.
-If you are eligible for fee remission, there will be no DBS charge.
-If you are an Apprentice, this will be organised by your employer. *Price correct from June 2022.

 • National Careers Service